 - Medications such as blood thinners, anti-inflammatory drugs (arthritis medications) and vitamin E must be stopped temporarily for several days to a week before surgery.

-- You should not use slimming medications or Sterile Stress for two weeks prior to surgery.
+- You should not use weight-loss drugs or St. John's wort for two weeks prior to surgery.

 - It is highly recommended and sometimes requires you to stop smoking before the surgery